Vladimir Drinfeld

 Drinfeld's work connected algebraic geometry over finite fields with number theory, especially the theory of automorphic forms, through the notions of elliptic module and the theory of the geometric Langlands correspondence.
 Drinfeld introduced the notion of a quantum group (independently discovered by Michio Jimbo at the same time) and made important contributions to mathematical physics, including the ADHM construction of instantons, algebraic formalism of the quantum inverse scattering method, and the Drinfeld–Sokolov reduction in the theory of solitons.

 He was awarded the Fields Medal in 1990.

 In 2016, he was elected to the National Academy of Sciences.
 In 2018 he received the Wolf Prize in Mathematics.
+In 2023 he was awarded the Shaw Prize in Mathematical Sciences.

 Biography

 Drinfeld was born into a Jewish mathematical family, in Kharkiv, Ukrainian SSR, Soviet Union in 1954.
 In 1969, at the age of 15, Drinfeld represented the Soviet Union at the International Mathematics Olympiad in Bucharest, Romania, and won a gold medal with the full score of 40 points.
 He was, at the time, the youngest participant to achieve a perfect score, a record that has since been surpassed by only four others including Sergei Konyagin and Noam Elkies.
 Drinfeld entered Moscow State University in the same year and graduated from it in 1974.
 Drinfeld was awarded the Candidate of Sciences degree in 1978 and the Doctor of Sciences degree from the Steklov Institute of Mathematics in 1988.
 He was awarded the Fields Medal in 1990.
-From 1981 till 1999 he worked at the Verkin Institute for Low Temperature Physics and Engineering (Department of Mathematical Physics).
+From 1981 until 1999, he worked at the Verkin Institute for Low Temperature Physics and Engineering (Department of Mathematical Physics).
 Drinfeld moved to the United States in 1999 and has been working at the University of Chicago since January 1999.